2026 Election Tracker

 Cook PVID+3

 The headline 2026 race in New Mexico is a Democratic primary featuring two political careers that don't usually overlap: a former U.S. Cabinet secretary and a current Bernalillo County district attorney.
 Deb Haaland, who served as Interior Secretary in the Biden administration after being the first Native American Cabinet member in U.S. history, is running for governor.
 Sam Bregman, the elected DA of New Mexico's most populous county, is running too.
 They split the Democratic establishment.
 Senator Heinrich endorsed Haaland; Lt.
 Gov. Howie Morales also ran briefly before pulling out; Gov. Michelle Lujan Grisham declined to endorse anyone in the primary.
 Five Republicans are running for an uphill general election in a state that hasn't elected a Republican governor since 2010.
 Three House seats are all Democratic, with NM-2 a perennial swing district.
 No senate race this cycle.
 June 2 primary.
-National 2028 markets and balance-of-power coverage live on the homepage.
+The Election Odds on ElectionOdds.com will be moving all the time up until the New Mexico primary, so be sure to check back.

 Governor